EricLuec/EricLuec/README.md

 ---

-- 🌱 I’m currently learning: **JavaScript, React, Next.js, PostgreSQL, about Cybersecurity and anything linux related.**
+- 🌱 I’m currently learning: **JavaScript, React, Next.js, PostgreSQL, about Cybersecurity and anything Linux related.**

 - 👨‍💻 All of my projects are available at [https://github.com/EricLuec](https://github.com/EricLuec)